superRaytin/image-clipper/README.md

 ## Benefits for Electron & NW.js application

-When we develop [Electron](https://github.com/atom/electron/) or [NW.js](https://github.com/nwjs/nw.js) application, I found it's very inconvenient while using image processing libraries such as [gm](https://github.com/aheckmann/gm) and [sharp](https://github.com/lovell/sharp), when you publish your application, probably the first thing you have to do is to tell your user to install multiple local dependencies, knew that `gm` relies on [GraphicsMagick](http://www.graphicsmagick.org/), `sharp` relies on [libvips](https://github.com/jcupitt/libvips).
+When we develop [Electron](https://github.com/atom/electron/) or [NW.js](https://github.com/nwjs/nw.js) application, I found it's very inconvenient while using image processing libraries such as [gm](https://github.com/aheckmann/gm) and [sharp](https://github.com/lovell/sharp), when you publish your application, probably the first thing you have to do is to tell your user to install multiple local dependencies, known that `gm` relies on [GraphicsMagick](http://www.graphicsmagick.org/), `sharp` relies on [libvips](https://github.com/jcupitt/libvips).

 However, sometimes we just need to use a very small part of `gm` provided, and do some simple operations to image, use image-clipper to avoid your user to install those cumbersome things which may frustrated them.

 Electron & NW.js provide a mixture of Node.js and Browser, image-clipper just right using the Browser's native ability of Canvas and the Node's ability of File I/O, no longer needed the Canvas implementation libraries.
-Moreover, image-clipper use native Canvas APIs to process images, so there is no need to install any other image processing libraries too.
+Moreover, image-clipper use native Canvas APIs to process images, therefore no longer needed to install any other image processing libraries too.

 Your desktop application will remain more stable and lightweight and your user will be peace of mind.

 ## Basic usage in the truly Browser

-HTML:

 ```html
 <img id="preview" alt="imageClipper preview">
 <script src="./dist/imageClipper.js"></script>
 ```

-JS:

 ```js
 var preview = document.getElementById('preview');